HTP-complete rings of rational numbers: Building HTP-complete Sets

-\begin{cor} For every Turing degree $\bfd\geq_T\bfz'$, there is a subring of $\Q$ for which Hilbert's Tenth Problem has Turing degree $\bfd$. \end{cor} \begin{pf} This follows from Theorem \ref{thm:construction}, along with the surjectivity of the jump operator above $\bfz'$, which was first established by Friedberg in \cite{F57}. \end{pf}
+\begin{cor} For every Turing degree $\bfd\geq_T\bfz'$, there is a subring of $\Q$ for which Hilbert's Tenth Problem has Turing degree $\bfd$. \end{cor} \begin{pf} This follows from Theorem \ref{thm:construction} along with the surjectivity of the jump operator above $\bfz'$, which was first established by Friedberg in \cite{F57}. \end{pf}

+Many readers will recall \cite[Theorem 1.3]{P03} of Poonen, described in detail in \cite[Ch.\ 12]{S07}.
+It gives disjoint infinite decidable sets $T_1$ and $T_2$ of primes, both of asymptotic density $0$, such that for every $W\supseteq T_1$ disjoint from $T_2$, $R_W$ admits a diophantine model of arithmetic on the positive integers, making $\emptyset'\leq_1 HTP(R_W)$.
+Unfortunately, the sets $W\subseteq\P$ containing all of $T_1$ (let alone disjoint from $T_2$) form a class that, while of cardinality $2^\omega$, is meager and has measure $0$ in $2^{\P}$.
+Thus this theorem cannot be combined with the results in \cite{MCiE16} or \cite{MIMS}.
+Its conclusion about uncountability resembles Theorem \ref{thm:construction}, which showed that $\set{W}{W'\leq_1 HTP(R_W)}$ has size continuum, despite being meager of measure $0$ .
+If the goal is to consider $\HTPQ$, then $\emptyset'\leq_1 HTP(R_W)$ seems just as relevant as $W'\leq_1 HTP(R_W)$, and Poonen's stronger result about diophantine interpretation, proven by an entirely different and deeper method than here, could be the key to a final answer.
+(Cf.\ Theorems 41 and 53 of \cite{MCiE16}.)

-We also remark briefly that the using the foregoing method with $C=\emptyset$, one can also prove that there is a decidable subring $R_W\subseteq\Q$ for which $HTP(R_W)\equiv_1\emptyset'$.
-Of course, the Matiyasevich-Davis-Putnam-Robinson theorem already proved this result for the far more challenging specific case $R=\Z$, but if one only desires it to hold for some decidable subring, the proof here is substantially easier.
-On the other hand, our method here does not appear to provide answers to any of the questions raised in \cite[Remarks 3.20 \& 4.8]{EMPS15} by Eisentr\"ager, Miller, Park, and Shlapentokh.
+We also remark briefly that using the foregoing method with $C=\emptyset$, one can also prove that there is a decidable subring $R_W\subseteq\Q$ for which $HTP(R_W)\equiv_1\emptyset'$.
+Of course, the Matiyasevich-Davis-Putnam-Robinson theorem already proved this result for the far more challenging specific case $R=\Z$.
+Still, the results here again suggest how a computability-theoretic approach, using techniques such as finite-injury constructions along with basic number theory, can sometimes yield new and different proofs.
+One continues to hope that those techniques, combined with a deeper use of number theory than in this article, might accomplish more than either discipline can achieve on its own.

+Our method here does not appear to provide answers to any of the questions raised in \cite[Remarks 3.20 \& 4.8]{EMPS15} by Eisentr\"ager, Miller, Park, and Shlapentokh.
 Those questions generally want the degree of $HTP(R_W)$ to be held down, so that $W'\not\leq_T HTP(R_W)$, whereas the method of this section is appropriate for coding information into $\HTP{R_W}$ and thus making its Turing degree large.